lenn84/Wild-life-website/README.md

 - The images in the gallery page take a significant amount of time to load.
 Regardless all images load but after having taken a while.

 - On closer inspection the image loading issue is only present in the chrome browser.

+-On smaller screens on the gallery page, the images are more to the left tahn the center hence leaving a noticeable gap on the right margin.

 ## Development Obstacles.